Hover over each Learning Benefit below for a detailed explanation.

 - Sudoku: Scroll down to the Sudoku for Kids section where you can play the game with images instead of number.

-- Games that make you think.
+- Games that make your child think.

 Recommended Products for Your Child Ages 3-5